 On the website of AlmaLaurea, you can check our outstanding statistical data about the satisfaction of our graduates, and their employability.

 In order to gain admission to the course, you will be required to prove that you already have a B2 level of competence in the English language.
 If you do not have an official language certification, you can take a language exam at our university.

-Detailed information about the study programme can be found in the Study Manifesto (Study guidelines) below which contains information about the study plan, admission requirements, language requirements, application, admission procedures, enrolment and tuition fees.
+Detailed information about the study program can be found in the Study Manifesto (Study guidelines) below which contains information about the study plan, admission requirements, language requirements, application, admission procedures, enrolment, and tuition fees.

 Bachelor in Computer Science, Computer Engineering, Physics, Mathematics, or Statistics; and English level B2.